Guaranteed departures for 2 or more people! Please inquire today to begin the booking process.

 Cycle Pinar del Río to San Diego de Los Banos and shuttle to Havana

 After our ride we board our bus and head into Havana for the night.
-After getting settled into our hotel we dine of one of the city’s fine paladars and for those who wish, there’s plenty of music to explore later in the evening.
+After getting settled into one of the area's great casa particulars, we dine of one of the city’s fine paladars and for those who wish, there’s plenty of music to explore later in the evening.

 A Day in Havana